linusmossberg/monte-carlo-ray-tracer/README.md

 ]
 ```

-The **cameras** object contains an array of different cameras.
-The **focal_length** and **sensor_width** fields are defined in millimeters.
+The `cameras` object contains an array of different cameras.
+The `focal_length` and `sensor_width` fields are defined in millimeters.
 A sensor width of 35mm (full frame) is most often usefull since focal lengths normally are defined in terms of 35mm-equivalent focal lengths.

-The **eye** field defines the position of the camera, and the **up** and **forward** fields defines the orientation vectors of the camera.
-The up and forward vectors can be replaced with the **look_at** field, which defines the coordinate that the camera should look at instead.
+The `eye` field defines the position of the camera, and the `up` and `forward` fields defines the orientation vectors of the camera.
+The up and forward vectors can be replaced with the `look_at` field, which defines the coordinate that the camera should look at instead.

+The `f_stop` and `focus_distance` fields defines the depth of field properties of the camera and are optional.
+The distance from the camera to the `look_at` coordinate is used as focus distance if this coordinate is specified and no valid `focus_distance` is specified.

-The **width** and **height** properties are the dimensions of the sensor/image in terms of pixels.
+The `width` and `height` properties are the dimensions of the sensor/image in terms of pixels.

-The **sqrtspp** (Square-Rooted Samples Per Pixel) property defines the square-rooted number of ray paths that should be sampled from each pixel in the camera.
+The `sqrtspp` (Square-Rooted Samples Per Pixel) property defines the square-rooted number of ray paths that should be sampled from each pixel in the camera.

-The **savename** property defines the name of the resulting saved image file.
+The `savename` property defines the name of the resulting saved image file.
 Images are saved in TGA format.

 ### Materials Object